 This turns out to be one of Evans's more difficult and complex arrangements for Thornhill.
 As with much of Evans's music, instrumental blending and shading are crucial to making this music sound right.
 Often instruments are unexpectedly paired together.
 As such, the musicians need to be sensitive to whom their playing with and work to blend rather than cut through the sound.
 All dynamics should be exaggerated: pianissimo should be barely heard; fortissimo should be very loud.
 Contrast is one of the main ingredients in Gil Evans's writing.
-A piano part has been included, though Claude Thornhill did not play on the only known recording.
+The guitar part has been modified from the original: often Gil Evans wrote unplayable voicings for the guitar; these have been altered to make them playable.
 In addition, optional alternate parts for the two Horns in F have been included (trumpet 4/trombone 3); however, it is strongly recommended that this arrangement be performed as-written.